Shubhamkum/Skylarkdrone_assignment/README.md

  haversine() - It calculates the distance between 2 location using altitude.

+ Output file
+ assets2.csv contain all the images which are at 50m from poi names.csv contain all the images which at 35m from deones drone_path contains the kml file

  #point to be notes - img-0061,377,452,605 were removed because they were corrupted.